zilch42/epo2grid/README.md

 Once the names had been prepared, a list of potential matches for each of the 2000 grid names was generated using fuzzy text matching based on the jaro-winkler algorithm.
 The maximum distance of 0.1 was used, which still produced several false positive matches, but a small enough list to enable easy manual selection.
 The prefix factor was set to 0.1.

-Note that fuzzy matching of the 2000 grid IDs against the entire list of EPO applicant names took approximately a week using a computing cluster.
+Note that fuzzy matching of the 2000 grid IDs against the entire list of EPO applicant names took approximately a week using a computing cluster and still required significant manual validation.
 Matching the entire grid database is not feasible using the current method.
 Rerunning the process should not be undertaken lightly, though it has been written so that the data is saved after each match and the process can be stopped and restarted at any point.

 Manual selection was performed from each of the proposed matches.
 In some cases, multiple disambiguated EPO names were matched to a single grid ID.
 This would suggest some incompleteness in the EPO disambiguation process.

+Manual validation of the proposed matches from the algorithm resulted in matches for approximately 60% of the top 2000 organisations.

 ## Data Sources